 Does the new law apply to all adopted people born in Minnesota?

 Yes.
-All Minnesota-born adopted people, who are at least 18 years of age, will have an unrestricted right to request and obtain their own original birth certificates, no matter the date of birth or the date of adoption.
-While current law uses a complicated intermediary process involving two state agencies and the child placing agency that handled the adoption, the new law eliminates almost all of that red tape.
-Instead, adult adopted people will apply for the OBC directly through the Minnesota Department of Health.
+All Minnesota-born adopted people, who are at least 18 years of age, have an unrestricted right to request and obtain their own original birth certificates, no matter the date of birth or the date of adoption.
+The new law eliminated almost all of the red tape associated with a request for your own birth record.
+Adult adopted people now apply for the OBC directly through the Minnesota Department of Health.
 The heart of the new law is contained in these provisions and may actually answer most of your initial questions:

 The state registrar must provide to an adopted person who is 18 years of age or older or a person related to the adopted person a copy of the adopted person’s original birth record and any evidence of the adoption previously filed with the state registrar.